dipansu01/OR-Projects/README.md

 # OR-Projects
-This Repo contains several OR Models which I have developed and coded based on various scenarios
+This Repo contains several OR Models which I have developed and coded based on various Real World scenarios